BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 ## In summary

-Migrating from included build scripts and root project dependencies has helped making our project more scalable.
-Writing custom Gradle plugins is hard at first, because the smallest mistake in understanding the way Gradle works makes your screen bleed red squiggles everywhere; however, once you are set up, the maintenance is made really easier, and it feels much better to be working *with* Gradle instead of going against the optimizations that are introduced with every Gradle update, knowing we'll be taking advantage of them automatically.
+Migrating from included build scripts and root project dependencies has helped to make our project more scalable.
+Writing custom Gradle plugins is hard at first because the smallest mistake in understanding the way Gradle works makes your screen bleed with red squiggles everywhere; however, once you are set up, the maintenance is made really easier, and it feels much better to be working *with* Gradle instead of going against the optimizations that are introduced with every Gradle update, knowing we'll be taking advantage of them automatically.
 The version catalogs are also a very neat way to organize your dependencies, and the fact that the format is recognized by our tooling is really a big plus.